A visit from the tax man: Preparing for an HMRC investigation

-The new powers also make it easier for HMRC to carry out systems audits because taxpayers are obliged to provide reasonable assistance to HMRC when looking at computer records for the purpose of checking a tax position.
+The powers also make it easier for HMRC to carry out systems audits because taxpayers are obliged to provide reasonable assistance to HMRC when looking at computer records for the purpose of checking a tax position.

-Much of the discretion formerly exercised by HMRC in not charging penalties has been removed by these legislative changes, and HMRC can use its new powers to charge penalties in relation to any tax position which gets adjusted where the taxpayer cannot show that reasonable care was taken in making the return.
+Much of the discretion formerly exercised by HMRC in not charging penalties has been removed by these legislative changes, and HMRC can now use its powers to charge penalties in relation to any tax position which gets adjusted where the taxpayer cannot show that reasonable care was taken in making the return.